Business Email Compromise (BEC)

 In reality, this assumption doesn’t take into account the number of unreported cases.
 Such information is rarely communicated to the public by the affected companies.

-Furthermore, the perpetrators are no longer the technically clever individuals who wants to earn a few extra bucks.
+Furthermore, the perpetrators are no longer the technically clever individuals who want to earn a few extra bucks.
 Rather, it turns out this new breed of professional attackers choose cybercrime primarily because they consider it extremely lucrative.
 This applies in particular to Business Email Compromise (BEC).

 What counts?
 Speed!